Bumber64/dfhack/docs/plugins/regrass.rst

 This command can refresh the grass (and subterranean moss) growing on your map.
 Operates on floors, stairs, and ramps.
 Also works underneath shrubs, saplings, and tree trunks.
-Ignores furrowed soil, beaches, and tiles under buildings.
+Ignores furrowed soil and wet sand (beaches).

 Usage
 -----